srikanthm79/CF-Jedis-Bridge/README.md

 # CF-Jedis-Bridge
-# Using JedisManager.cfc

 ## Overview
+A simple and straight-forward library to setup and manage Redis connections in Adobe ColdFusion, exposing the built-in Jedis library.

-Instructions on using `JedisManager.cfc` to manage caching with Jedis in ColdFusion.
+This document provides instructions on using `JedisManager.cfc` to manage caching with Jedis in ColdFusion.
 Follow the steps below to initialize the Jedis settings, set configuration values, and utilize the caching methods provided.

----
+## Step 0: Install

+If you're developing on this library, run `box install` to install the local development dependencies to run tests and build documentation (coming soon)

 ## Step 1: Set Jedis Configuration Values